 In most deployments, an integrated certificate authority (CA) is installed with the IdM server.
-You can also install the server without the integrated CA, as long as you create and provide all required certificates independently.
+You can also install the server without the integrated CA if you create and provide all required certificates independently.

-• For more details on installing an IdM server with the different CA configurations, see Section 2.3.2, "Determining What CA Configuration to Use".
+• For more details on installing an IdM server with the different CA configurations, see Section 2.3.2, "Determining What CA Configuration to Use" .